 Pinnacle has established vertically-integrated operations throughout the western Canadian and the U.S. southeastern fibre baskets from wood fibre procurement contracts through to shipping contracts with reputable shippers.
 Pinnacle’s operating flexibility, strategically located production facilities, terminal operations and constant focus on operational efficiency combine to create a cost advantage relative to competitors.
 The Company is a lowest-quartile cost supplier to rapidly growing markets in both Europe and Asia.

-Pinnacle has signed long-term, take-or-pay contracts with major utilities and power generators that represent 109% of its production capacity through 2021 and 102% of production capacity through 2026, resulting in highly predictable cash flows.
-As at December 28, 2018, the Company’s contracted backlog was $5.9 billion, an increase of approximately 97% from $3.0 billion in contracted backlog at the end of Fiscal 2017.
-During Fiscal 2018, Pinnacle entered into new long-term supply agreements with major customers in Japan and South Korea.
+Pinnacle has signed long-term, take-or-pay contracts with major utilities and power generators that represent 109% of its production capacity through 2021 and nearly 109% of its production capacity through 2026, resulting in highly predictable cash flows.
+As at March 29, 2019, Pinnacle’s contracted backlog was $6.4 billion, more than double the $3.0 billion of contracted backlog the Company had at the end of Fiscal 2017.
+During Fiscal 2018 and the first quarter of Fiscal 2019, Pinnacle entered into nine new contracts with major customers in Japan and South Korea.

 Pinnacle has established a strong track record of developing, constructing, commissioning and operating new production facilities, as well as expanding or converting existing production facilities, on-time and on-budget.
 The Company completed the construction of new production facilities in Entwistle, Alberta, and Smithers, B.C. during 2018, that will add approximately 525,000 metric tons of annual production capacity once the facilities reach run-rate production levels.
 Several additional project development opportunities are currently being evaluated by Pinnacle.